KirstChat/the-wee-norn-iron-box/TESTING.md

 Reviews Branch:

-- This branch was created to create the reviews app in the project and was also used to test the views in the home app to ensure that the reviews displayed properly on the home page
+- This branch was used to create the reviews app in the project and was also used to test the views in the home app to ensure that the reviews displayed properly on the home page

 Stripe Branch: